The Monadic Grzegorczyk Logic: Conclusions

 \section{Conclusions}

 { }

 The main contributions of this paper can be summarized as follows: \begin{enumerate} \item We proved that the categories of Kripke bundles and \textbf{MK}-frames are equivalent, thus generalizing the results of \cite{szk} and \cite{BV}. \item We provided a criterion to determine when a given monadic modal logic is the monadic fragment of a given predicate modal logic, thus generalizing the results of \cite{onoszk,szk}.
-This, in particular, yields a criterion for when the monadic extension of a propositional modal logic $\bf L$ is the monadic fragment of the predicate extension of $\bf L$. \item We refined the selective filtration methods of \cite{Grefe} and \cite{GBm} to show that \textbf{MGrz} has the fmp.
+This, in particular, yields a criterion for when the monadic extension of a propositional modal logic $\bf L$ is the monadic fragment of the predicate extension of $\bf L$. \item We refined the selective filtration methods of \cite{Grefe} and \cite{GBm} to show that \textbf{MGrz} has the fmp, thus resolving in the positive the issue of completeness of \textbf{MGrz} (see \cite{esa}).
 The key new ingredient is the notion of a strongly maximal point of a descriptive \textbf{MGrz}-frame, and an adaptation of the Fine-Esakia maximality principle.
-As a consequence, we proved that \textbf{MGrz} is complete, decidable, and is the monadic fragment of \textbf{QGrz}. \end{enumerate}
+As a consequence, we proved that \textbf{MGrz} is the monadic fragment of \textbf{QGrz}. \end{enumerate}

 We point out that our construction, in particular, implies that the Grzegorczyk logic enriched with the universal modality also has the fmp.
 For a propositional modal logic \textbf{L}, we let

 We refer to $\textbf{L}_u$ as ``the modal logic \textbf{L} enriched with the universal modality."
 A detailed study of such logics was initiated in \cite{goranko}, where it was shown (among other things) that if $\textbf{L}$ admits filtration, then so does $\textbf{L}_u$.
 Since $\textbf{Grz}$ does not admit standard filtration, the above result does not immediately yield that $\textbf{Grz}_u$ has the fmp.
 However, a simplified version of our construction does yield that $\textbf{Grz}_u$ has the fmp.